drithi09-hub/Nmap-Labs/06-Output-Formats/README.md

 ## Objective

-Learn how to save Nmap scan results in different formats for reporting, automation, and future analysis.

 By default, Nmap displays scan results only in the terminal.
 If you close the terminal without saving them, the results are lost.
 Output formats allow you to store scan results for documentation, scripting, and sharing with your team.